 - Rural Roads

 - Gravel for Railroad Ballast

-Construction sand and gravel has been used on a local basis since before Missouri became a U.S. state.
-Historically, the cumulative total product of the greater St. Louis area (St. Louis County and City, Jefferson, Franklin and St. Charles counties) account for nearly 70 percent of the state’s total sand and gravel production (including industrial sand).
+Construction sand and gravel have been used on a local basis since before Missouri became a U.S. state.
+Historically, the cumulative total product of the greater St. Louis area (St. Louis County and City, Jefferson, Franklin and St. Charles counties) accounts for nearly 70 percent of the state’s total sand and gravel production (including industrial sand).
 In this region, gravel is principally mined from the Meramec basin.
-Sand is produced commonly from the Missouri and Mississippi Rivers.
+Sand is produced commonly from the Missouri and Mississippi rivers.
 This area still accounts for the majority of sand and gravel produced in the state.
 Principal producers in the greater St. Louis area include Fred Weber Inc., Lafarge NA, Simpson Sand & Gravel Inc., St. Charles Sand Company and Winter Bros.
 Material Company.
 Other principal producers in the state include Holliday Sand & Gravel and Mid America Sand LLC.

 Figure 4.
 Historical construction sand and gravel production in Missouri.

 Figure 5.
 Historical value of construction sand and gravel produced in Missouri.
 Values have not been adjusted to account for inflation.

 Figure 6.
 Historical price per short ton of construction sand and gravel produced in Missouri.
 Values have not been adjusted to account for inflation.

 Common Terms Used in the Construction Sand and Gravel Industry